NMillard/learnings/software-achitecture.md

 ## Clean Architecture

-Ìs layered and easily understood and testable.
+Is layered and easily understood and testable.
 Is designed for the "inhabitants" of the system
 Is focused only on the essential, avoiding premature optimization.
 Is aligned with business goals.